 First Kings 11:3 states that Solomon “had seven hundred wives, princesses, and three hundred concubines.”
 Obviously, God “allowed” Solomon to have these wives, but allowance is not the same as approval.
 Solomon’s marital decisions were in direct violation of God’s Law, and there were consequences.

-Solomon started out well early in his life, listening to the counsel of his father, David, as recorded in 1 Kings 2:2-3, “Be strong, show yourself a man, and observe what the Lord your God requires: Walk in his ways, and keep his decrees and commands, his laws and requirements, as written in the Law of Moses, so that you may prosper in all you do and wherever you go.”
+Solomon started out well early in his life, listening to the counsel of his father, David, who told him, “Be strong, show yourself a man, and observe what the Lord your God requires: Walk in his ways, and keep his decrees and commands, his laws and requirements, as written in the Law of Moses, so that you may prosper in all you do and wherever you go” (1 Kings 2:2–3).
 Solomon’s early humility is shown in 1 Kings 3:5-9 when he requests wisdom from the Lord.
 Wisdom is applied knowledge; it helps us make decisions that honor the Lord and agree with the Scriptures.
 Solomon’s book of Proverbs is filled with practical counsel on how to follow the Lord.
 Solomon also wrote the Song of Solomon, which presents a beautiful picture of what God intends marriage to be.
 So, King Solomon knew what was right, even if he didn’t always follow the right path.

 Over time, Solomon forgot his own counsel and the wisdom of Scripture.
 God had given clear instructions for anyone who would be king: no amassing of horses, no multiplying of wives, and no accumulating of silver and gold (Deuteronomy 17:14-20).
 These commands were designed to prevent the king from trusting in military might, following foreign gods, and relying on wealth instead of on God.
 Any survey of Solomon’s life will show that he broke all three of these divine prohibitions!